-Sailing a little further north, we come to the sprawling Bomberai Peninsula, where a wealth of brand new marine adventures await.
+Sailing further south, we come to the sprawling Bomberai Peninsula, where a wealth of brand new marine adventures await.
 Offshore, there are numerous newly discovered seamounts literally buzzing with marine life.
-Closer to the peninsula's dramatic coastline, there is plenty more to see, along with some exciting surprises.
+Closer to the peninsula's dramatic coastline, there is plenty more to see, along with some very intriguing surprises.